-Distinct from any other stroller, the Stokke Xplory has a high seat that keeps the baby up and away from the street for easier parent/child interaction on the move.
-While parents say the Xplory offers "dreamlike" maneuverability on smooth surfaces, it draws criticism for poor performance on mixed terrain, overall bulk, a lack of convenience features and an overly complex operation.
+Distinct from any other stroller, the Stokke Xplory has a high seat that keeps the baby up and away from the street, and its attendant dust and dirt, enabling better parent/child interaction.
+It can even be adjusted to use as a high chair.
+While parents say the Xplory offers "dreamlike" maneuverability on smooth surfaces, it draws criticism for a poor performance on mixed terrain, overall bulk, a lack of convenience features and an overly complex operation.

 1. Baby Bargains

-Review: Stokke Xplory, Contributors to MumsNet.com, As of January 2013
+Review: Stokke Xplory, Contributors to Mumsnet.net, As of January 2014